peculiaruc/WineShop/README.md

 # WineShop
-An app that displays the different types of Non-Alcolic wines and their details
+An app that displays the different types of Non-Alcoholic wines and their details